ashwinhar/mta-open-data-challenge/README.md

 conda env create -f environment.yml -n my_environment_name
 ```
 3. I used VSCode for this project.
 If you'd like to do the same, you can download it [here](https://code.visualstudio.com/download)
-4. Since I use DuckDB for this project, I thought it was useful to download the [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools) and corresponding [DuckDB SQLTools](https://marketplace.visualstudio.com/items?itemName=RandomFractalsInc.duckdb-sql-tools) extensions.
-SQLTools doesn't work super well with DuckDB, so I might suggest different connections in future versions of this project.
-5. Make sure that you "brew install" node.js
-6. You'll have to create a `config.py` file in `/database_setup/` with a few variables defined.
-Follow the
-instructions on the NY Open Data Program website to create
-an account.
-After you have your account, you should get a
-username, password, and API key.
-Within `config.py` set
-the following variables correspondingly:

-- `NY_OPEN_DATA_API_TOKEN` = "[Your API Key]"
-- `NY_OPEN_DATA_USERNAME`= "[Your User Name]"
-- `NY_OPEN_DATA_PASSWORD`= "nodwap-Podged-cuswi4"
+4. Duplicate the `example.env` file and rename to `.env`:
+- Follow the instructions [here](https://support.socrata.com/hc/en-us/articles/115004055807-How-to-Sign-Up-for-a-Tyler-Data-Insights-ID) to get the values for the `NY_OPEN_DATA` variables.
+- Sign up for TravelTime [here](https://account.traveltime.com/login) to get the values for the `TRAVEL_TIME` variables.
-7. Create a file called `src/accessibility_dbt/mta_dev.duckdb`
+5. Create a file called `src/accessibility_dbt/mta_dev.duckdb`

 ### Overview